braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/browser_extensions.md

 > This article describes how to use the Braze Web SDK inside your Browser Extensions (Google Chrome, Firefox).

-Integrate Braze's Web SDK within your browser extension to collect analytics and display rich messaging to users.
+Integrate the Braze Web SDK within your browser extension to collect analytics and display rich messaging to users.
 This includes both **Google Chrome Extensions** and **Firefox Add-Ons**.

 ## What's supported

-In general, since Extensions are simply HTML and Javascript, you can use Braze for the following:
+In general, since extensions are simply HTML and Javascript, you can use Braze for the following:

 * **Analytics**: Capture custom events, attributes, and even identify repeat users within your extension.
 Use these profile traits to power cross-channel messaging.
 * **In-app messages**: Trigger in-app messages when users take action within your extension, using our native or custom HTML messaging.